czembower/vault-fm-operator/README.md

         KV engine mount point where the optional generated batch operation token should be stored -loadBalanced
         Assume load balancing is enabled and use the configured addresses to determine the primary and secondary cluster/API addresses insteaad of the discovered addresses in the cluster configuration
+  -caFilePath
+        The path to the CA file that should be used to establish TLS trust with the primary cluster when enabling/updating replication.
 ```

 ## Flow